n8n

 Their own documentation literally says: "This again depends a lot on your data" when explaining chunk sizes.
 Translation: "Good luck, figure it out yourself."

-Needle Collections are fully-managed RAG infrastructure.
-Here's what happens behind the scenes so you don't have to think about it:
+Here's what Needle Collections manage behind the scenes so you don't have to think about it:

 • Document indexing - Upload files, paste URLs, or connect entire websites

-• Intelligent chunking - Optimized automatically for your content type
+• Intelligent chunking - Automatically optimized for your content type

 • State-of-the-art embeddings - No model selection required